 – Double the protein with a quality protein powder.

-– Try raw cacao (chocolate) for extra deliciousness and antioxidants.
+– Try raw cacao (chocolate) powder for extra deliciousness and antioxidants.

 – Goji berries provide even more protein and beta-carotene.

-– Sea vegetables (dulse or kelp) add iodine.
+– Sea vegetables (dulse flakes or kelp) add iodine.

-– Get your omega-3s using chia or flax seeds.
+– Get your omega-3s using chia seeds or flaxseed.